Bambi-Forest/PowerBI-and-Excel-Visualizations/README.md

 Results:

-Client was able to measure several KPI's over a Three year time span between 2020 - 2022 fiscal year of the Following:
+The client was able to measure several KPI's over a Three-year time span between 2020 - 2022 fiscal year of the Following:

 - Total Number of students seen by counselor per quarter and Year.
-- Most popular Major that the counselo'rs seen as a whole.
+- Most popular Major seen by a counselor as a whole.
 - Total Number of Resume reviews per year.
 - Total Students attending a particular Workshop hosted by a single counselor.
-- Geograhical chart of most populated areas that employers are located.
+- Geographical chart of most populated areas that employers are located.
-- The average, minimum and maximum Intern pay per employer.
+- The average, minimum, and maximum Intern pay per employer.
 - Amount of Course Credits students received from interning at particular companies.
 - Internship Paid and Unpaid percentage.
-- Different type of Employment offers given to students per year.
+- Different types of Employment offer is given to students per year.
 - Total interns attending internships per year and semester.
 - Total number of Companies offering internship opportunities.
-- Total Number of Internship Opportunities that were avaibale per semester and year.
+- Total Number of Internship Opportunities that were available per semester and year.

 Client Results:
 - More companies offered to have a meeting with my client to dicuss future Internship Opportunitites.